Toll roads in Texas: Moratorium

 Due to the enduring controversy over the future of Texas toll roads, the state legislature overwhelmingly passed a moratorium on all new toll roads in Texas in 2007.
 The moratorium effectively banned all new proposals for toll roads for two years, until 2009.
 However, this moratorium was deemed the "Swiss cheese moratorium," as it had a multitude of exemptions placed in it.
 Specifically, the exemptions allowed almost all the projects in the North Texas/Dallas regions to go forward.
 The primary concern leading to the moratorium was that the state was hurting taxpayers in the long run by deviating from its tollway authority model and contracting out roads entirely to private companies.
 Many legislators saw this as problematic, as the primary function of these toll roads would not be to serve the public but to serve as an instrument of profit for private corporations.
 These companies could raise tolls to whatever the market could bear with little or virtually no public input, and the tolls would continue long after the construction costs were paid for.

 Operating agencies

-State-operated toll roads
+Texas Department of Transportation

-The Toll Operations Division of the Texas Department of Transportation (TxDOT) operates the Central Texas Turnpike System (CTTS) as well as other toll roads around the state.
-TxDOT established the Grand Parkway Transportation Corporation for the purpose of developing the Grand Parkway toll project, a portion of which is now open.
+The Toll Operations Division of the Texas Department of Transportation (TxDOT) builds and operates toll roads throughout the state.
+It also manages the TxTag electronic toll collection system.

+TxDOT operates three toll roads in Greater Austin (collectively named the Central Texas Turnpike System, or CTTS), six managed-access lanes in the Dallas–Fort Worth Metroplex (branded as TEXpress Lanes), and two toll roads in Greater Houston.

+Public-private partnerships

+TxDOT allows for the creation of toll roads and managed-access lanes through public–private partnerships, officially called Comprehensive Development Agreements (CDAs).
+Under a CDA, the design, construction, and maintenance of the road is paid for by a private operator (typically a consortium of investors) in exchange for the right to collect tolls for an extended period of time.
+TxDOT retains ownership of the road itself and receives a share of the generated revenue.

+At present, five projects in the state are operated through CDAs: